-In May 2020, Colorado will celebrate the first students with intellectual/developmental disabilities to graduate from schools offering inclusive higher education pathways.
+In May of 2020, Colorado celebrated our first five students with intellectual/developmental disabilities to graduate from schools offering inclusive higher education pathways.
 One more student will follow in December.
 Mia, Nick, and Ashley were in the first cohort of students receiving supports from the Office of Inclusive Services at University of Colorado Colorado Springs (UCCS), established under Senate Bill 196 in 2016.
 Kacie, Jazmine, and Vince are the first cohort of students receiving services from Elevate at Arapahoe Community College (ACC) to graduate from ACC.

-Ashley, studies Advocacy and Human Services at UCCS
+Ashley, studied Advocacy and Human Services at UCCS

-Ashley’s commitment to making sure that people with disabilities have a strong voice in their life has led her to working an internship focused on the work of self advocates at The Arc in Colorado Springs.
-Ashley has worked to develop her own public speaking skills through many communications classes at UCCS.
-While Ashley’s career commitment will keep her working at The Arc, her outside interests in fashion and the theater give her a full life with many outside activities throughout college.
+Ashley’s commitment to making sure that people with disabilities have a strong voice in their life led her to an internship focused on the work of self advocates at The Arc Pikes Peak Region.
+At UCCS, Ashley worked to develop her own public speaking skills through many communications classes.
+While Ashley’s career commitment kept her working at The Arc, her outside interests in fashion and the theater gave her a full life with many outside activities throughout college.
 Having graduated in May, she is currently completing a one year SARTAC fellowship focused on student self-advocacy during IEP meetings.

 Nick’s commitment to inclusion and desire to go to college led him to be among the first students with Down syndrome to attend UCCS.
 Nick began taking classes at UCCS before inclusive services were established at UCCS.
 His dynamic personality and commitment to learning allowed Nick to create great relationships with professors and his fellow students, which paved the way for the creation of the Office of Inclusive Services at UCCS.
-In addition to being a full-time college student, Nick has two jobs.
-His job at a local car wash allows him to dive into his love of cars and machines and his work at PEAK Parent Center gives him the opportunity to support those engaged in disability advocacy and inclusion.
+In addition to being a full-time college student, Nick had two jobs.
+His job at a local car wash allowed him to dive into his love of cars and machines and his work at PEAK Parent Center gave him the opportunity to support those engaged in disability advocacy and inclusion.
 His future plans include expanding his entrepreneurial endeavors, including selling his photos online and at art shows.

 Note: IN! does not provide any direct support to students.
 We are a non-profit that advocates for the establishment of inclusive supports on college campuses.
 Supports are provided by each university's staff and students graduate from their respective institute of higher education (i.e. Office of Inclusive Services at UCCS, Elevate at ACC, GOAL at UNC).